 Let’s get one thing clear: your brand’s reputation matters.

-For better or worse, the public’s perception of you will have a big impact on your sales, revenue, and growth.
+For better or worse, the public’s perception of you will greatly impact your sales, revenue, and growth.

 This is one reason why PR is so vitally important.
-Without a PR evaluation plan in place to manage your brand’s image, or get the word out about your company story and your products and services, there’s a good chance that you’ll be overlooked as your time-crunched prospects go somewhere else.
+Without a PR evaluation plan to manage your brand’s image or get the word out about your company story and your products and services, there’s a good chance you’ll be overlooked as your time-crunched prospects go elsewhere.

 You know the saying, “failing to plan is planning to fail.”
 No PR campaign is complete without a plan.
-In fact, if you don’t launch your PR campaign with clear, measurable goals from the start, then you’ll have no real idea of whether it’s working or not, aside from gut feelings or hunches alone.
+In fact, if you don’t launch your PR campaign with clear, measurable goals from the start, you’ll have no real idea of whether it’s working, aside from gut feelings or hunches alone.

-Now, it’s worth mentioning that the bigger or more wide-reaching your campaign, the more important measuring its success becomes.
-When you’re just starting out or investing very little in PR, your evaluation methods don’t need to be as extensive either.
+It’s worth mentioning that the bigger or wider-reaching your campaign is, the more important measuring its success becomes.
+When you’re just starting out or investing very little in PR, your evaluation methods don’t need to be as extensive.

-Okay, now that we’ve got that out of the way, let’s dive into what, exactly, PR measurement looks like, public relations KPIs you’ll want to be tracking, and some tools and tips that you can use to get started.
+Okay, now that we’ve got that out of the way, let’s dive into what PR measurement looks like, the public relations KPIs you’ll want to track, and some tools and tips for getting started.

 What is PR measurement?
 Here’s why it matters

 PR results have long been difficult to measure.
 Unlike advertising, PR doesn’t always have a direct correlation to sales.
-Advertising campaigns usually have clear objectives built into the campaign itself, complete with analytics you can check to see how it’s going.
+Advertising campaigns usually have clear objectives built into them, complete with analytics you can check to see how it’s going.
 But of course, many marketing & communications tactics, including PR, don’t include built-in software.

 Still, while PR can be a difficult beast to measure, it’s not impossible.
 And with clear goal-setting and then monitoring that success, you’ll be able to get the most out of your campaigns.
-With this approach, you’ll have a much better idea of what’s working and what’s not, allowing you to see whether you should continue with the same approach or try something different.
+With this approach, you’ll better understand what’s working and what’s not, allowing you to see whether you should continue with the same approach or try something different.

 Interested in delving deeper into PR measurement?
-Join us at PR Episodes 2024, where industry experts will explore effective PR metrics, providing practical insights and strategies to enhance your results.
+Catch up on PR Episodes 2024, where industry experts explore effective PR metrics and get practical insights and strategies to enhance your results.

 How to measure PR: Evaluation models